EslamElkhair/Mastering-Cpp/README.md

 Welcome to our **Mastering C++** Series.
 The Ultimate goal of our Series is to master the most critical skills in programming using the C++ Programming Language and that is the **Practical Edition**. as a plus you can gain advanced knowledge about different topics in programming and that is the **Concepts Edition**.

 ## Mastering C++ (Practical Edition)
-The Skills Edition is a re-mastring for the original series prepared by Dr.Mostafa Saad Ibrahim https://www.udemy.com/course/cpp-4skills

 ### Objectives